What is pancreatitis?

 - Pain medication – chronic pancreatitis causes continual abdominal pain, so managing this pain is often needed.

 Chronic pancreatitis can also lead to various health complications.
-It is quite common, in fact, for people suffering from chronic pancreatitis to eventually develop type 3c diabetes, which is also known as pancreatogenic diabetes.
+It is quite common, in fact, for people suffering from chronic pancreatitis to eventually develop diabetes.
 Chronic pancreatitis can also put a patient at high risk of developing pancreatic cancer in the future.

 Generally, the symptoms associated with both pancreatic cancer and chronic pancreatitis are extremely similar.
-In order to make an accurate diagnosis, a pancreas cell biopsy will be carried out with the objective being to either diagnose or rule out pancreatic cancer.
+In order to make an accurate diagnosis, scans will be required (CT, MRI or Endoscopic Ultrasound).
+At times, a biopsy may need to be carried out, with the objective being to either diagnose or rule out pancreatic cancer.

 In cases where patients suffer from severe and persistent vomiting, a nasal feeding tube may be required, and will be administered to patients in hospital.